Acequia Assistance Project

 What is an Acequia?

 The word acequia means “water bearer” in Arabic.
 An acequia is both a physical irrigation system (a ditch) and a philosophical approach to water management.
-In Colorado, acequias exist in Costilla, Conejos, Huerfano, and Las Animas counties.
+In Colorado, acequias exist in Costilla, Conejos, Huerfano and Las Animas counties.
 Acequia communities believe that water is essential to life so they treat it as a communal resource.
 This approach shapes how communities interact with natural environments in the Southern Colorado watersheds, thus creating resilient natural and cultural systems.

 In the western United States water is scarce, so we often equate it with wealth.
 In acequia communities, however, small scale farmers see water management as both a means to support their families and a powerful way to participate in community.
 Irrigators work together to meet each landowner’s water needs.
-So, in times of water scarcity, they cooperate to equitably distribute water.
+In times of water scarcity, they cooperate to equitably distribute water.
 If that is not physically possible, they share fields.
 While they are treated like any other water rights in Colorado, acequias’ governance structures make them unique.

 Our Work